gancialucas/bootcamp/README.md

-# SAP CAP Bootcamp - Globant 🚀
+# Bootcamp SAP CAP - Globant 🚀
-### Introducción
+### Introduction
-Bienvenidos al repositorio oficial del Bootcamp de SAP CAP impartido por la empresa Globant.
-Este espacio está diseñado para almacenar todos los recursos, ejercicios y ejemplos trabajados durante el curso.
-Se abordarán las bases necesarias para desarrollar aplicaciones empresariales utilizando SAP Cloud Application Programming Model (CAP).
+Welcome to the official repository for the SAP CAP Bootcamp conducted by Globant.
+This space is designed to store all the resources, exercises, and examples covered during the course.
+The bootcamp will address the fundamental concepts needed to develop enterprise applications using the SAP Cloud Application Programming Model (CAP).

-### Objetivo del Bootcamp
+### Bootcamp Objective
-El objetivo de este bootcamp es brindar una introducción práctica y teórica al desarrollo con SAP CAP, explorando temas como:
+The objective of this bootcamp is to provide a practical and theoretical introduction to development with SAP CAP, exploring topics such as:
-* Modelado de datos con CDS (Core Data Services).
+* Data modeling with CDS (Core Data Services).
-* Creación y exposición de servicios OData.
+* Creating and exposing OData services.
-* Integración con bases de datos y servicios externos.
+* Integration with databases and external services.
-* Buenas prácticas para desarrollar aplicaciones robustas y escalables en la nube.
+* Best practices for developing robust and scalable cloud applications.
-* Integración con Fiori usando SAPUI5, Fiori Elements, Web Components y mucho más.
+* Integration with Fiori using SAPUI5, Fiori Elements, Web Components, and more.

-### Contenido del Repositorio
+### Repository Content
-Este repositorio contiene:
+This repository includes:
-* Ejercicios prácticos: Proyectos básicos para afianzar los conceptos aprendidos.
+* Practical exercises: Basic projects to reinforce the concepts learned.
-* Recursos adicionales: Links útiles, documentación, y tutoriales.
+* Additional resources: Useful links, documentation, and tutorials.
-* Ejemplos de código: Modelos y servicios implementados durante el bootcamp.
+* Code examples: Models and services implemented during the bootcamp.